Tina Dalianis' Group

 When performing protein profiling done by a sensitive proximity elongation assay (PEA) we found that some proteins related to angiogenesis, e.g. VEGF-A, CYR61 and ESM-1 and IGF1R, the latter conferring resistance to EGFR inhibitors, are up-regulated, while hK-8 is low, in HPV+ TSCC/BOTSCC that do not respond to treatment, indicating that these proteins can be used to predict effect of therapy.

 We will now include the newly disclosed biomarkers in our previous cohort from 2000-2011 in the different mathematical models to examine if additional patients with a very good prognosis can be identified.
-Moreover, we are presently collecting a new TSCC and BOTSCC cohort from 2012-2016 from the Karolinska University Hospital, to validate all new markers (FGFR3, PIK3CA, VEGF-A etc.) by sequencing and/or protein profiling, and to examine if can be detected by immunohistochemistry.
+Moreover, we have recently collected a new TSCC and BOTSCC cohort from 2012-2016 from the Karolinska University Hospital, to validate all new markers (FGFR3, PIK3CA, VEGF-A etc.) by sequencing and/or protein profiling, and to examine if they can be detected by immunohistochemistry.

 By delivering novel tools to better tailor therapy for growing numbers of patients with TSCC and BOTSCC, allowing some patients to receive tapered therapy, and others to receive more specific targeted therapy we will significantly increase survival as well as quality of life, issues of both ethical and socioeconomic importance.

 For childhood cancer, if targeted therapy can be used against FGFR3, this may be useful for patients with tumors that are resistant to conventional chemotherapy, as well as for other patients, in order to possibly avoid some side effects associated with conventional chemotherapy.

 "Human papillomavirus and other molecular markers in cancer of different oropharyngeal sub-sites"

 December 7, 2018